 Renee told Burt about her cancer history on their first date, including the fact that it was unlikely she could have children.
-They were married ten months later.
+They were married 10 months later.
 "I worked through my fears with him — and they disappeared from my head when we had sex.
 Sexy lingerie helped me feel confident and attractive," she says.

 Don't allow breast cancer to define who you are.
 You don't have to wear a sign that says "I've had breast cancer," and you don't have to bring it up until you are ready and feel you have some stake in a relationship.
 Here are some suggestions on how to ease into the dating world again after your diagnosis and treatment:

 - Find a friend.
-The first rule in dating after breast cancer is to make sure your partner cares about you as a friend before you reveal too much.
+The first rule in dating after breast cancer is to make sure your partner cares about you as a friend before you reveal more than you're comfortable with.

 - Practice.
 If you find it difficult telling a potential partner about your cancer, practice talking about it in front of a mirror or to a trusted friend well ahead of time.

 - Be honest.
 When you're ready, it's important to let a potential partner know what to expect.
-So in addition to revealing your diagnosis, you should say very clearly and simply what was done, how you're doing now, and how you feel.
+In addition to revealing your diagnosis, you can say very clearly and simply what was done, how you're doing now, and how you feel.
 You have not been diagnosed with a rare disorder.
 Most people know somebody close to them who has been affected by breast cancer.

 - Put yourself in a potential partner's place.
 How would you feel if a man revealed that he had prostate cancer?
 Would you still want him as a potential dating partner?
-Would you be willing to cope with a problem in your sex life together?
+Would you be willing to manage a problem in your sex life together?

-- Dump a person who can't cope with the knowledge of your breast cancer.
+- Move on from a person who can't cope with the knowledge of your breast cancer.
 You deserve better.

 According to Sex in America, most couples are introduced to each other by family members, friends, co-workers, classmates, or neighbors.
 So look to the people you know — and tell them you'd really appreciate an introduction to a quality person, a serious date.
 Don't be shy.
 Your social network has resources for you to tap, but you've got to let your friends know what you're looking for and talk up your hopes.
 Keep up your connections and your expectations.
-You never know which blind date may be The One.